 A few posts back I may have referred to Department of Veterans Affairs (VA) senior officials as “lumbering simpletons,” and for that I must apologize, because they have managed something truly spectacular.
 Here are the accuracy averages for veteran disability claim approval rates in 2012, just to give you a picture of how well things were progressing prior to the transition to the new system.
 Each “claim” represents a number of “issues,” such as, post-traumatic stress disorder (PTSD) or traumatic brain injury (TBI), for which a veteran requests disability compensation.
 Raters have the unenviable job of sorting through hundreds of pages of often confusing medical documentation to decide the severity of each issue, and what disability percentage each claimant is due.
 Their accuracy rate has been hovering around the low 80s and some sources suggest that it is actually much lower.
 You’ll notice that in September 2012 the target rates jumped up sharply; that is because the VA assumes that through the magic of technology and rater efficiency, they will experience automatic 3 percent annual increases in claim accuracy.
 I suppose the blue line never got that message.

 Nevertheless, VA Secretary Eric Shinseki has vowed to break the backlog and simultaneously increase veteran benefit claims accuracy rates, from their current position somewhere between 70-85 percent, to 98 percent by 2015.
-So they have pioneered a brand new system; they are changing the way they calculate errors in disability claims.
+So they have pioneered a brand new system; they are changing the way they in disability claims.
 Sounds great right?
 Well it’s all an illusion.
 Here’s a scenario for you:

 Suppose 20 veterans submit claims with an average of 5 issues per claim.
-After raters process these 20 claims, they later find that three of the claims have 4 errors total.
+After raters process these 20 claims, they later find that three of the claims viagra pill have 4 errors total.
 The table below describes the current system of measuring accuracy vs. the new system, which I’ve only been made aware of by combing through hours of tedious Congressional testimony.

 Neither of these systems allows for claims which were technically accurate but are successfully appealed by the veteran.
 For example, if a rater or physician made an error in assessing the severity of the disability, and the rating is corrected through the appeals process, this would not be counted in the accuracy rates.
 Moreover, accuracy figures for complicated claims, like temporary 100 percent ratings, are measured separately — which fundamentally distorts overall claim accuracy.